- Code ECON8037

 See Future Offerings

 This course examines the economic principles that determine the allocation of resources through time in market economies.
 It uses supply and demand relationships to value capital assets (or projects more generally).
-There is a detailed treatment of the effects of risk and taxes on capital asset prices, and the Modigliani-Miller financial policy irrelevance theorems are derived and examined in detail.
-The impact of modern contracting theory on our understanding of financial economics will also be discussed.
+There is a detailed treatment of the effects of time, risk and misspecification on capital asset prices.
+The impact of liquidity on our understanding of financial economics will also be discussed.

 Upon successful completion, students will have the knowledge and skills to:

-- be exposed to the classical finance model that underpins modern finance;
+- define the classical finance model that underpins modern finance;

-- understand how securities are priced and affected by the institutional arrangements in securities markets, including taxes and other government regulations,
+- explain how securities are priced and affected by the institutional arrangements in securities markets,

-- understand the role played by time, uncertainty, information and inflation in evaluating financial instruments;
+- demonstrate an understanding of the role played by time, uncertainty, information and misspecification in evaluating financial instruments;

-- know the role played by arbitrage in finance markets and its impact on security prices;
+- analyse the role played by arbitrage in finance markets and its impact on security prices;

-- understand how security prices are determined in the Capital Asset Pricing Model, and the role played by the assumptions in the model;
+- demonstrate an in-depth understanding of how security prices are determined in the Consumption Capital Asset Pricing Model, and the role played by the assumptions in the model;

-- know the assumptions behind the the Modigliani and Miller (M-M) financial policy irrelevance theorems as basis for understanding the factors that determine the debt-equity and dividend policy choices of firms.
+- identify the assumptions behind the the Hansen-Jagannathan bounds and the mean-variance frontier as basis for understanding the factors that determine the portfolio choice;

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.